Money for $300 unemployment boost to run out after 6 weeks

 The Federal Emergency Management Agency said Thursday in an email to The Associated Press that it has distributed $30 billion of the $44 billion it had set aside for the benefit.
 The agency said the fund was enough to cover six weeks of additional jobless aid starting Aug.
 1, so unemployed workers won’t receive any more after this week.

-FEMA emphasized that all eligible recipients will get the $300 boost to cover six weeks.
+FEMA emphasized that all eligible recipients will get the $300 boost to cover six weeks, a period that ended Sept.
+5.

 Some states had technical obstacles that have delayed the payments, and the federal government is still in the process of approving other states’ plans to distribute the money.
 Eligible workers who have not yet received the $300-a-week supplement or have received less than six weeks’ worth, will receive payments for their full share, according to FEMA.
 After that, the fund will be dry.